Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We

 The purpose of this policy is to:

 - apply a consistent information security approach based on the Library’s Risk Management Policy and Framework,

-- ensure all staff, contractors, Fellows and volunteers, vendors and other partners are aware of their information security responsibilities;
+- ensure all staff, contractors, Fellows, volunteers, vendors, and other partners are aware of their information security responsibilities,

-- foster a culture where cyber security risk management is an important and valued aspect of decision-making and the procedures understood and applied;
+- foster a culture where cyber security risk management is an essential aspect of decision-making and the procedures are understood and applied,

-- meet the requirements of the NSW Cyber Security Policy
+- comply with the requirements of the NSW Cyber Security Policy.

 This policy should be read in conjunction with the Policy on the use of State Library Information & Communication Technologies.

 2. Target Audience